TabanH/About-Taban-Hamad/README.md

 Welcome to Taban Hamad's profile!

-I enjoy programming and work as a Post-Secondary Instructor at Mohawk College in Hamilton, Ontario, Canada.
+I work as a Post-Secondary Instructor at Mohawk College in Hamilton, Ontario, Canada.

 👨‍💻 Programming languages